FredKSchott/snowpack/docs/04-features.md

 - CSS Modules
 - JSON

-The following Snowpack plugins will setup HMR support for your application automatically:
+The following plugins will add additional HMR support for your application:

 - Preact: @prefresh/snowpack (coming soon!)

-Snowpack uses [ESM-HMR](https://github.com/pikapkg/esm-hot-module-replacement-spec), a standard HMR API for ESM-based dev environments.
+Snowpack implements [ESM-HMR](https://github.com/pikapkg/esm-hot-module-replacement-spec), a standard HMR API for ESM-based dev environments.
 In fact, we created it!
 Any HMR integration built for ESM-HMR will run on Snowpack.
 To use the HMR API directly (via `import.meta.hot`) check out [the ESM-HMR spec](https://github.com/pikapkg/esm-hot-module-replacement-spec) to learn more.